marielle-lopez/_nology/git/README.md

 ### Step 4
 `git push -u origin main`
 - Pushes our committed changes in the local repository to the remote repository

+## Other Commands

+`git pull origin main`
+- Pulls changes from the remote repository to the local repository